 The Sudan Civil War

 Sudan is effectively partitioned.
 The SAF holds Khartoum, the east, and the north after recapturing the capital in March 2025.
 The RSF controls most of Darfur and large parts of Kordofan after taking El Fasher in October 2025.
 Fighting has shifted to Kordofan, where drone strikes hit markets, hospitals, and residential areas daily.
-2026 may be the bloodiest year yet.
+The Yale Humanitarian Research Lab has warned that 2026 could be the bloodiest year of the war.

 Situation Overview